2001 Carolina Panthers season: Week 15: vs. St. Louis Rams

+With the close loss, the Panthers fell to 1-13 while finishing 0-8 against the NFC West.

 Week 16: vs. Arizona Cardinals

 Week 17: vs. New England Patriots

 With the loss, the Panthers lost their 15th game in a row and finished the season at 1–15.
-The Panthers finished with the worst record in the NFL, but only received the second overall pick in the 2002 NFL Draft due to the first overall pick being awarded to the Houston Texans, an expansion team.
+The Panthers finished with the worst record in the NFL, but only received the second overall pick in the 2002 NFL draft due to the first overall pick being awarded to the Houston Texans, an expansion team.
 This would be the last game the Panthers played as a member of the NFC West as they were moved to the newly formed NFC South starting next season.
 Carolina was joined by New Orleans, Atlanta (both also coming from the NFC West), and Tampa Bay (from the NFC Central, which was renamed to the NFC North).

 Head coach George Seifert would be fired the following day, finishing his tenure at Carolina with a record of 16–32 and zero playoff appearances.